Charlton Jimerson: Early life

 Growing up in Hayward, California, Jimerson endured a turbulent childhood.
 His mother was addicted to crack cocaine, and she often abandoned Charlton and his younger brother Terrance while searching for drugs.
-His father had moved out and abandoned the family while Jimerson was young, becoming a homeless person, and before that time had been physically abusive of Charlton's mother.
+His father had moved out and abandoned the family while Jimerson was young, becoming homeless, and before that time had been physically abusive of Charlton's mother.
 The family was supported largely by Jimerson's sister Lanette, who worked multiple jobs simultaneously to provide financial support.
 Lanette also helped the oldest of the five children, Derrell, sue for custody of Charlton and Terrance when Charlton was 15.

 University of Miami

 After Jimerson graduated from Mt.
 Eden High School, he was chosen by the Astros in the 24th round of the 1997 June draft, with the 760th overall pick.
 Jimerson did not feel that he was ready for a professional career, however, and he instead chose to attend the University of Miami on a partial academic scholarship.

 Jimerson earned a spot on the University of Miami's baseball team as a walk-on, although he had not been widely recruited in high school.
 Coach Jim Morris initially tried to convince him to transfer to a junior college, but Jimerson used a homemade portfolio of clippings and a personal essay to impress the coach with his motivation.
 He was a bench player his first three years, and he did not play during Miami's successful pursuit of the 1999 College World Series title.
 In 1999, he played for the Bethesda Big Train, a college wooden bat summer team.

 In his senior year in 2001, an injury to a teammate opened a spot for Jimerson in Miami's starting lineup.
 He took advantage of the opportunity, ultimately being honored as the Most Outstanding Player in the 2001 College World Series, as Miami won its second title in three years.
 He tied a CWS record by stealing four bases in a game against Tennessee.
 His teammates awarded him the Bob Werner Memorial Award, for exhibiting the qualities of a winner.